Common Course Application Issues

-Curriculum applications must undergo a review process before they are approved.
-The following is a list of issues that can delay the approval of a curriculum application.
-Before submitting, review the curriculum application with these items in mind.
+Course applications must undergo a review process before they are approved.
+The following is a list of issues that can delay the approval of a course application.
+Before submitting a course application, please review it with these items in mind.

 - Credits and instructional hours should align.
 Example: 1 hour lecture/seminar instructional and 2 hours of additional preparatory work for each credit.
 2-3 hours laboratory of instruction and 1-2 hours additional preparatory work for each lab credit.